-AOC 1020 consists of our proprietary mAb that is designed to bind to TfR1 conjugated with a siRNA targeted to DUX4 mRNA to be administered as an intravenous infusion.
-Our preclinical data support our hypotheses on the potential advantages of AOC 1020.
-We believe these data suggest that AOC 1020 targets the root cause of FSHD, and may have the potential advantage of infrequent administration.
+Del-brax consists of our proprietary mAb that is designed to bind to TfR1 conjugated with an siRNA targeted to DUX4 mRNA to be administered as an intravenous infusion.
+We believe that data shown with delbrax to date supports our belief that infrequent administration of del-brax can target the root cause of FSHD in relevant muscle tissues.

-We believe that the following specific characteristics of AOC 1020 position it to have advantages over historical and current efforts to develop an effective therapy for people with FSHD:
+We believe that the following specific characteristics of del-brax position it to have advantages over historical and current efforts to develop an effective therapy for people with FSHD:

-- Addresses the underlying cause of the disease-AOC 1020 is designed to reduce the expression of the DUX4 mRNA, thereby reducing the expression of the DUX4 protein resulting in reduced expression of the downstream genes that are believed to cause FSHD.
+- Addresses the underlying cause of the disease-del-brax is designed to reduce the expression of the DUX4 mRNA, thereby reducing the expression of the DUX4 protein resulting in reduced expression of the downstream genes that are believed to cause FSHD.
 We believe these downstream genes can be used as biomarkers to assess the disease state and therapeutic activity. - Efficient delivery of drug substance to diseased cells- The TfR1 antibody component of the AOC is designed to facilitate efficient delivery to skeletal and cardiac muscle cells, an advantage over other companies' previous unsuccessful efforts to deliver an unconjugated oligonucleotide into muscle cells.

-Once inside the muscle cells, the siRNA component of AOC 1020, siDUX4, acts to reduce levels of DUX4 mRNA.
-In preclinical models, we observed siRNA-mediated DUX4 silencing in muscle cells from patients with FSHD. - Reproducible and scalable therapeutic-As with all our AOCs, AOC 1020 is readily synthesized using well-established and scalable methods for manufacturing mAbs and oligonucleotides.
+Once inside the muscle cells, the siRNA component of del-brax, siDUX4, acts to reduce levels of DUX4 mRNA.

+Reproducible and scalable therapeutic-As with all our AOCs, del-brax is readily synthesized using well-established and scalable methods for manufacturing mAbs and oligonucleotides.